 - Work with other intelligent people

-Here’s one of our favorite closing thoughts from this chapter:
+Here’s one of my favorite closing thoughts from this chapter:

 “Some people argue that there aren’t real estate bargains where they are, but there are prime opportunities everywhere that are overlooked.
 Most people aren’t trained financially to recognize the opportunities in front of them.”